ICCBR/AncientDiscovery/Readme.md

 # Ancient Discovery
-This project includes experiment in paper: _A Novel Perspective to Decipher Oracle Bone Inscriptions: Artificial Intelligence_
-The aim of this project is to present a method to decipher unknown Oracle bone inscriptions by using deep learning model
+This project includes experiment in paper: Deciphering Ancient Chinese Oracle Bone Inscriptions using Case-Based Reasoning The aim of this project is to present a method to decipher unknown Oracle bone inscriptions by using deep learning model

 ### Requirements